inventaire/inventaire/docs/installation/install_reverse_proxy.md

-# Setup reverse proxy
+# Install a reverse proxy

-The only offical documentation is with Ngnix.
+> ⚠️ You do not need a reverse proxy in development, only in production.

+The only offical documentation is with Ngnix, but other reverse proxy should work.
+We use Nginx for more than reverse proxy though: it is also used as a static file server, and an image cache.

 ## Prerequisites

 - Having Nginx and openssl installed
-- Some knowledge about how to setup this software
+- Some knowledge about how to write Nginx configuration files, see [Nginx documentating](http://nginx.org/en/docs/)

 ## Configure